-- a) The Council of the institution will set the framework for all programme and course fees on an annual basis as it sees fit and in accordance with the Annual Maximum Fee Movement Policy. - b) Council may also set fees for services provided to students such as administration fees, assessment fees or student services levies. - c) Refund of fees will be given in line with fee refund policy.
+- a) The Council of the Institution will set the framework for all programme and course fees on an annual basis as it sees fit and in accordance with the Annual Maximum Fee Movement. - b) Council may also set fees for services provided to students such as administration fees, assessment fees or student services levies. - c) Refund of fees will be given in line with the Fee Refund Policy.
+The Fee Refund Policy will be available on the institution's website.